Code-Institute-Submissions/MikeMurray13-milestone-project-2/README.md

 Using Static Objects
 The main benefit of using the 2D array matrix instead of each button having its own code to change the HTML of the content box is that it allows rooms to be edited far easier.
 In my basic example, clicking the button for the light switch in room 8, changed the description of room 5 when you return.

+Formatting
+Before moving on and working out what to do with the